Answers to Questions About Learning New Languages in Your Homeschool

 I don’t know a native speaker.
 How can we learn?

-There are many very homeschool friendly foreign language curriculum products that use native speakers on audio CD’s, audio cassettes, and CD-ROMs.
+There are many very homeschool friendly foreign language curriculum products that use native speakers on audio CD’s, CD-ROMs, and interactive online digital subscriptions.
 The accent and language patterns are available!

 Americans can’t do more than one language.